sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

   - Ingress
   - NGINX
 draft: true
 description: "If you run a lot of applications in a Kubernetes cluster, you probably use an Ingress controller.
-Let's dive into how it actuall works"
+Let's dive into how it actually works"
 image: ./images/traffic-control.jpg

 ---